Q: Can I use a JSON file as a backup for Jira?

 2. You have to remember to regularly export new JSON files

 If you make the mistake of relying on JSON files as your backup, you will have to remember to update those files on a consistent basis.
 In some cases, even a week-old export might be too outdated to be used to recover after a problem.
-This is especially true for Trello users who make important changes to their boards daily.
+This is especially true for Jira users who make important changes to their boards daily.

 3. JSON files do not transfer images